toddaustin07/MQTT_SmartApp/README.md

 - Choose *Register App*, then *WebHook Endpoint*
 - Enter the URL from ngrok (e.g. https://xxxx-xx-x-xxx-xxx.ngrok.io)
 - Provide an App Display Name and Description
-- Select Permissions required:  r:devices* and r:locations:*
+- Select Permissions required:  r:devices* and r:locations:\* (and also r:customcapability, if desired)
 - Leave *SmartApp Instances* and *Custom Parameters* empty and click **SAVE**
 - Copy Client ID and Client Secret (although you won't use them) and click **GO TO PROJECT OVERVIEW**
 - Click **VERIFY APP REGISTRATION**